Free LASIK Consultations: Call 888-204-8320 9:00AM–5:00PM

 • Wearing contacts or having a history of refractive surgery.

-• Female patients are at higher risk for developing dry eye, and this risk is increases when there are hormonal changes in the body (contraceptives, pregnancy, menopause).
+• Female patients are at higher risk for developing dry eye, and this risk increases when there are hormonal changes in the body (birth control pills, pregnancy, menopause).

 Treatment Options for Dry Eye